Results 21 to 30 of 44

 Otoh the handful of expensive things that I did buy see use.
 I don't care if I scuff them.
 I will care for them of course, but if they get worn by seeing use, then so be it.

 I would much rather make a razor for someone who'll use it than for someone who'd put it in a glass display case.
-Imo it is impossible to appreciate a tool if you don't use it.When a guy is sitting at home and his propane heater explodes, that is tragic.
+Imo it is impossible to appreciate a tool if you don't use it.Life is too short to make mono-steel blades.

 10-14-2010, 11:38 AM #27